eostermueller/load-test-in-a-box/README.md

 * sample java system under test (SUT),
 * performance monitoring
 * load generator (LG)
-* 2 sample performance scenario-puzzles with questions
+* 2 sample java performance scenario-puzzles with questions

 All you need is a 1.8+ JDK (JRE alone will not suffice).
 Designed for Java Performance Curriculum/Education.